CondeNast/gtm-docs/third-party-ecommerce-membership.md

 cookie management platforms.
 The differences do not end there, though - Condé's relationship with vendors is also different in every case.
 Some vendors can react to change requests quickly, others want more time and wish to charge project management fees and development time for even small changes and often won't commit to deadlines.
+Obviously, every vendor is a fresh start and so there is little in the way of scalability.

 In some reported cases vendors have refused to run any code that Condé supplies - it is after all their product and their website, so this is partially understandable at least.
-(Condé obviously cannot cater for this scenario).
+Such vendors are clearly out of scope.

 It is also worth noting that within third party vendors there is not always working knowledge of GTM, therefore a requirement to run and interact with GTM can include extra time for the vendor to learn and understand GTM.
-This is not in the vendor's
+This is also not in the vendor's
 interests: from its point of view, it wants to throw tags in pages as quickly as possible and move on.

 Given the differences in first and third party sites, and Condé's desire to run GTM on third party sites, it appears that